ralzina/Project1-TOC/readme.md

 ![fork_screen](documentation/assets/fork_screen.png "fork screen")

-* You will now see the screen which looks like below, the first red box on left should reflect your own github account and should say forked from `forked from pkogge/Project1-TOC` then you can follow general instructions of cloning the github repository.
-Here is the [Docs Link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) that help you to clone the github repository on your computer.
+* You will now see the screen which looks like below, the first red box on left should reflect your own github account and should say forked from `forked from pkogge/Project1-TOC.` Then you can follow general instructions of cloning the github repository.
+Here is the [Docs Link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) that can help you to clone the github repository on your computer.

 ![cloned_repo](documentation/assets/cloned_repo.png "cloned_repo")

-* Once you clone the repository open the project in the IDE of your choice.
+* Once you clone the repository, open the project in the IDE of your choice.

-### Getting started with the python support package manager "UV" installation
+### Getting started with the python support package manager "UV" installation.
 ----------------

 * Start  by installing `UV` in your machine.
 Here is the [instructions page](https://docs.astral.sh/uv/getting-started/installation/#__tabbed_1_1) that helps you to install the `UV`.

 * Immediately after installing it run command `uv sync` which installs the pytests and other required packages.

-* NOTE: If you are struggling with installing `UV` please feel to reach me out via slack, I can help you navigate so. lvadnala@nd.edu
+* NOTE: If you are struggling with installing `UV` please feel to reach me out via slack, I can help you navigate. lvadnala@nd.edu

 * This project template is equipped with all the packages required for your project.
 No additional python packages are required to be installed, but if you want to install additional python packages make sure use the command `uv add <python-package-name>` (mostly it is not useful).